Documentary looks at 1970s racial tension between Vietnamese, whites in Texas town

 For some local residents, the refugees served as an unwanted reminder of the war and the divisions it had sown.
 Their presence also increased competition for crab fishing in the small town.

 “Seadrift” will have its broadcast premiere on PBS on Monday night: times vary according to individual PBS stations.
-It will then stream free on PBS until June 3.
+It is also streaming free on PBS until June 3.

 Tsai was a student at the University of Texas, Austin, in 2010 when he first learned about the incident in a book, “Asian Texans: Our Histories and Our Lives.”
 He said he was drawn to the story because stories of Asian Americans in the South are rare.